danirus/buildbot-sample-conf/README.md

 ### 3.1 Setup the in-house Git repository for the Django project

-[Django-sample-project](https://github.com/danirus/django-sample-project) represents the private Django project.
-It's an implementation of the official [Django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/).
+[Django-sample-project](https://github.com/danirus/django-sample-project) it's an implementation of the official [Django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/).
+It represents the private Django project for the sample configuration.

 The following steps create the private in-house Git repository for the project.

-#### 3.1.1 Create the git user and group

-For the sake of this example the Git repository for the project lives in the same server as Buildbot.
 Create a git user and group, and add your username to the git group:

     root@server:~# useradd -m -s /bin/bash git
     root@server:~# usermod -G git youruser

-#### 3.1.2 Create the git repository in the server

-Clone a bare copy of [django-sample-project](https://github.com/danirus/django-sample-project) to start off the in-house Git repository for the project:
+Clone a bare copy of [django-sample-project](https://github.com/danirus/django-sample-project) to start off the in-house repository:

     root@server:~# su - git
     git@server:~$ git clone git://github.com/danirus/django-sample-project.git

-#### 3.1.3 Create the post-receive hook

 Copy the ``post-receive`` file (that sits close to this very README.md you are reading) to ``/home/git/django-sample-project.git/hooks/``.
 The post-receive hook runs a script that will notify buildbot when changes hit the project's repository.

 If your Buildbot's master lives in a different host:port add the ``--master ipaddress:port`` option to the hook along with the --repository option.

-With this hook in place Buildbot will get notified on every ``git push`` to the repository.

 ### 3.2 Setup the Github repository for the Django app